melbournebioinformatics/MelBioInf_docs/docs/tutorials/rna_seq_dge_advanced/rna_seq_advanced_tutorial.md

 -----

-## Section 8: Biological interpretation using gene set enrichment analysis
+## Section 8: Gene set enrichment analysis

 The biological question being asked in the original paper is essentially:
 *"What is the global response of the yeast transcriptome in the shift from